flaree/flare-cogs/README.md

 </p>

 # Contact
-You can contact me in the Red server
+You can contact me in the Red server or on my support server @ https://discord.gg/nyuSWd

 <br>